 114. "The Great Escapist" (Season 8, Episode 21)

-Metatron’s first appearance doesn’t quite hint at the power grab he will soon make, instead helping the boys while Kevin tries to break free from Crowley.
+Metatron's first appearance doesn't quite hint at the power grab he will soon make, and instead sees him helping the boys while Kevin tries to break free from Crowley.

 113. "Hunted" (Season 2, Episode 10)

 112. "Freaks and Geeks" (Season 8, Episode 18)

 111. "It's a Terrible Life" (Season 4, Episode 17)

 Zachariah sends Dean into a world where he's got a job in corporate America and Sam works in tech support.
 And yet, inevitably, their fate finds them.
 Like most alternate realities, it makes for an entertaining hour.

 110. "The Devil You Know" (Season 5, Episode 20)

 The truth behind Yellow Eyes' plans way back in season one returns to haunt Sam as the brothers search for the final two Horsemen rings.